-1. Plaintiffs are informed and believe, and thereon allege, that in order to maintain price stability and increase profitability, beginning at least as early as January 2008 Defendants and their co-conspirators conspired and combined to fix, raise, maintain, and stabilize the price of Broilers.
+1. Plaintiffs are informed and believe, and thereon allege, that in order to maintain price stability and increase profitability, beginning at least as early as January 1, 2008, Defendants and their co-conspirators conspired and combined to fix, raise, maintain, and stabilize the price of Broilers.
 The principal (but not exclusive) method by which Defendants implemented and executed their conspiracy was by coordinating their output and limiting production with the intent and expected result of increasing prices of Broilers in the United States.
 In furtherance of their conspiracy, Defendants exchanged detailed, competitively sensitive, and closely-guarded non-public information about prices, capacity, sales volume, and demand, including through third party co-conspirator Agri Stats.
-Plaintiffs are further informed and believe that Defendants fraudulently concealed their anticompetitive conduct from Plaintiffs and the Class in furtherance of the conspiracy, and as a result there may be other methods by which Defendants carried out their conspiracy which presently are not known to Plaintiffs.
-For instance, it was not publicly
+Plaintiffs are further informed and believe that Defendants fraudulently concealed their anticompetitive conduct from Plaintiffs and the Classes for the states set forth below in furtherance of the conspiracy, and as a result

-&lt;sup>1 "Broilers," as defined in ¶ 79 and as used in this complaint, are chickens raised for meat consumption to be slaughtered before the age of 13 weeks, and which may be sold in a variety of forms, including fresh or frozen, raw or cooked, whole or in parts, or as a meat ingredient in a value added product, but excluding chicken that is grown, processed, and sold according to halal, kosher, free range, or organic standards.
+1 "Broilers," as defined in ¶ 91 herein and as used in this complaint, are chickens raised for meat consumption to be slaughtered before the age of 13 weeks, and which may be sold in a variety of forms, including fresh or frozen, raw or cooked, whole or in parts, or as a meat ingredient in a value added product, but excluding chicken that is grown, processed, and sold according to halal, kosher, free range, or organic standards.

-known until November 2016 that certain Defendants and their co-conspirators apparently manipulated and artificially inflated a widely used Broiler price index, the Georgia Dock.
+there may be other methods by which Defendants carried out their conspiracy which presently are not known to Plaintiffs.
+For instance, it was not publicly known until November 2016 that certain Defendants and their co-conspirators apparently manipulated and artificially inflated a widely used Broiler price index, the Georgia Dock.
+These allegations are based on information and belief and the investigation of counsel, except for those allegations about Plaintiffs, which are based on personal knowledge.